Erin Brockovich (film): Critical response

 However, film critic Roger Ebert gave the film a two-star review, writing, "There is obviously a story here, but Erin Brockovich doesn't make it compelling.
 The film lacks focus and energy, the character development is facile and thin".
 In his review for The New York Times, A.O.
 Scott wrote, "After proving, for about 40 minutes, what a marvelous actress she can be, Ms. Roberts spends the next 90 content to be a movie star.
 As the movie drags on, her performance swells to bursting with moral vanity and phony populism".
 Times Richard Corliss found the film to be "slick, grating and false.
 We bet it makes a bundle".

 Writing about the film for its twentieth anniversary, critic Scott Tobias wrote in The Guardian, "With this film and Traffic the same year, Soderbergh would prove to be a master at connecting the dots without making it seem like an information dump.
 In Erin Brockovich, Roberts is the spoonful of sugar that makes the medicine go down: as we learn about different types of chromium, the range of medical abnormalities, and the ins and outs of real estate documents and toxicology reports, she's ripping some poor suit with invective or using her body as a diversionary tactic.
 It never feels difficult to sort through the facts – and, more crucially, the emotional stakes of the case are never lost in them.
 That's Brockovich's gift.
 And that's Roberts', too."

 Accolades

 Julia Roberts became the first actress to win an Academy Award, BAFTA Award, Critics' Choice Movie Award, Golden Globe Award, National Board of Review Award, and Screen Actors Guild Award for a single performance.

 Steven Soderbergh received dual nominations for Best Director that year for both Erin Brockovich and Traffic, winning the award for the latter.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted the film's screenplay 78th in WGA's 101 Greatest Screenplays of the 21st Century (so far).